 Paige

-What do you suggest for a day trip to Baltimore?
+Have you spent a day in Baltimore or taken a day trip to Baltimore from Washington DC?
 Let me know in the comments!

 2 Comments